epfl-ada/ada-2022-project-outliers/README.md

 For this, we want to see how users interract.
 Do they only comment on a single type of video, or do they try to have a conversation with the other party?
 Are democrats more likely to comment to republicans videos?
 We can inpher if a user is republican or democrat by analysing the majority of the videos he/she commented on.

-We can also try to cluster videos based on similiar topic and user engagement.
-We would connect the videos that were commented by the same user with a weight that would depend on whether or not the video was published by the same channel and the number of common commenters for both videos.
+In order to answer this question, we analyzed how users interract through commented videos.
+Two videos are connected if both were commented by at least one common user.
+The weights between each pair of videos indicates how many users commented under both videos.
 In this way, we can see wheter or not videos form a community of similiar topics and engagement using community detection algorithms.

-#### :three: Is it a bad thing for a channel to change the direction of the videos that they are producing?
-Does this affect the overall engagement?
-In order to answer this question, we will use the channel timeseries to retrieve the information about a channel at a given point in time.
-We will match channels that have the same number of subscribers at a certain point in time and have the last 4 videos with the same political scores and sentiment scores.
-After matching, we can more reliably tell wheter or not changing video direction influences the engagement.
+We ran a community detection algorithm based on The Louvain Method to produce clusters showing users engagement under videos.
+We observe dense regions in the graph that indicate which content was engaged by the users.
+Let's use the ppolitical labels to see how many videos related to each political spectrum we have in each clusters.

 ## Proposed timeline ⏰
 Week 1: Matching channels and retrieve the results.